MyMT™ Blog

 Both are equally important as determinants of changes in blood glucose levels and as such, Harvard researchers have come up with the glycemic load (GL) which you may have heard about too.

-Because hormonal changes during menopause and post-menopause are known to cause some problems to the regulation of glucose in the body (mainly because our muscles and liver are ageing and therefore, changing in their capacity to store glucose), numerous women may end up with higher blood glucose levels.
+Because hormonal changes during menopause and post-menopause are known to cause some problems to the regulation of glucose in the body (mainly because our muscles and liver are ageing and therefore, changing in their capacity to store and utilise glucose), numerous women may end up with higher blood glucose levels.
 [Tijirina et al, 2022] leading to worsening hot flushes.

 Hence, having a focus on low glycemic index foods and the low glycemic load is an important lifestyle intervention for women during their menopause transition.